Not sure what language to use to refer to the LGBTQ+ community, or how to define a key term?

 Aromantic

-A person who does not experience romantic attraction.
-Some aromantic people experience sexual attraction, while others do not.
-Aromantic people who experience sexual attraction or occasional romantic attraction might also use terms such as gay, bi, lesbian, straight and queer in conjunction with asexual to describe the direction of their attraction.
+Aromantic people may or may not experience sexual attraction.
+Those who experience sexual attraction might also use terms such as gay, bi, lesbian, straight and queer in conjunction with aromantic.

 Asexual